thefonseca/predictive-coding/environment.md

 ## Install TensorFlow

-Follow the instructions in [Installing with Anaconda](https://www.tensorflow.org/install/install_linux#InstallingAnaconda)
+Follow the instructions in the [Installing with Anaconda section](https://www.tensorflow.org/install/install_linux#InstallingAnaconda) of TensorFlow docs.

 Make sure you have the environment activated:
 ```